Singer Corporation: Singer buildings

-Singer was heavily involved in Manhattan real estate in the 1800s through Edward C. Clark, a founder of the company.
-Clark had built The Dakota apartments and other Manhattan buildings in the 1880s.
+Singer was heavily involved in New York City real estate in the 1800s through Edward C. Clark, a founder of the company.
+Clark had built The Dakota apartments and other New York buildings in the 1880s.
 In 1900, the Singer company retained Ernest Flagg to build a 12-story loft building at Broadway and Prince Street in Lower Manhattan.
 The building is now considered architecturally notable, and it has been restored.

 The 47-story Singer Building, completed in 1908, was also designed by Flagg, who designed two landmark residences for Bourne.
 Constructed during Bourne's tenure, the Singer Building (demolished in 1968 for the One Liberty Plaza development) was then the tallest building in the world and was the tallest building to be intentionally demolished until the Twin Towers of the World Trade Center were destroyed in the September 11 attacks.

 At their Clydebank factory, Singer built a 200 ft clock tower, which stood over the central wing and had the reputation of being the largest four-faced clock in the world.
 Each face weighed five tons, and it took four men fifteen minutes twice a week to keep it wound.
 The tower was demolished in 1963, and the factory itself was closed in 1980.
 Singer railway station, built to serve the factory, is only one of two railway stations in the UK named after a factory, and is still in operation today.

 The famous Singer House, designed by architect Pavel Suzor, was built in 1902–1904 at Nevsky Prospekt in Saint Petersburg as headquarters of the Russian branch of the company.
 This modern style building (situated just opposite the Kazan Cathedral) is officially recognised as an object of Russian historical-cultural heritage.